 Instead of EMUI, Honor 20 Pro comes with Magic OS, which is not much different than its conventional OS skin.
 The camera app is similar to what you would find in the EMUI.
-Aperture, Night, Portrait, Video, and More menu are placed at the bottom where ‘More’ menu houses all the typical extra modes like AR lens, Pro, Slow-mo, Panorama, Light painting, HDR, Super macro, etc.
+Aperture, Night, Portrait, Video, and More menu are placed at the bottom where the ‘More’ menu houses all the typical extra modes like AR lens, Pro, Slow-mo, Panorama, Light painting, HDR, Super macro, etc.

 Stabilization, I liked

-The first thing that impressed me is that both of the camera setups, front and back, exercise the stabilization.
+The first thing that impressed me is that both camera setups, front and back, exercise stabilization.
 48MP and 8MP lenses have the OIS integrated; however, for front and back camera videos, there is a support of EIS (electronic image stabilization).
 This is one of the vital camera features of Honor 20 Pro for shooting anything which is not static.

 Exposure, Colors, and Noise

 With standard mode, it captures natural colors without artificially over saturating them.
 With AI turned on, it increases the contrast but keeps it well within the limits of acceptability.
 Captured photos showed a very nice exposure level with an impressive dynamic range showing the right balance between dark and bright areas.

 Honor 20 Pro can capture the subjects’ adequate details in almost every lighting condition; however, sometimes, it misses and overexposes the scenes under extreme lighting conditions.
 Glare gets prominent across the photos when facing the light source.
 This is where HDR mode comes in handy to some extent, which is not easy to reach quickly; one has to tap a few times to turn it on.
 I wish that Honor could allow us to customize the placement of modes just like Samsung does.

 Tip: Reducing exposure level (EV) in the Pro mode can also help in such situations, and with AWB preset and manual values, photos can be further tweaked and dramatized even.